clp-research/slurk/docs/slurk_prerequisites.rst

 Potential after-installation steps
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Start the docker deamon manually (if not already started):
+Start the docker daemon manually (if not already started):

 .. code-block:: bash